 David Howey PhD MA MEng SMIEEE is an Associate Professor in the Department of Engineering Science at the University of Oxford and Tutorial Fellow at St Hilda’s College, Oxford.
 He received the MEng degree in Electrical and Information Sciences from the University of Cambridge, UK, in 2002 and his PhD from Imperial College London, UK, in 2010, on the topic of thermal management of electrical machines.
 He was appointed to a faculty position at Oxford in 2011.
 During his doctoral research he pioneered a new electrical method to measure heat flux in electrical machines.
 As a post-doc at Imperial he developed and patented an impedance-based battery condition monitoring technique and worked on electrically assisted turbochargers.
 He was an Honorary Research Fellow at Imperial College London from 2011 to 2014 and winner of a Samsung Global Research Outreach award in 2012.
 He is one of the editors of the IEEE Transactions on Sustainable Energy and is a member of the Electrochemical Society.
-He has over 50 peer-reviewed journal and conference papers and 4 patents filed and is the recipient of more than £2m in grant funding since 2015 (share as Co-I/PI), from EPSRC, the European Union, the Korean Government, and a number of companies.
+He has over 50 peer-reviewed journal and conference papers and 4 patents filed and is the recipient of more than £2m in grant funding since 2015 (direct share as Co-I/PI), from EPSRC, the European Union, the Korean Government, and a number of companies.
 He is also a co-founder of Brill Power Ltd. At Oxford he teaches a range of topics including electrochemical energy technology and maths.

 Leong Kit is interested in intelligent control of decentralised solar with energy storage systems.
 Previously, he studied electrical and electronic engineering at Universiti Tenaga Nasional and worked at Altera and Motorola.
-He pursued his masters and PhD in sustainable energy systems at The University of Edinburgh.
+He pursued his masters and PhD in sustainable energy at The University of Edinburgh.
 Outside of work, he enjoys setting up tricky shots for his opponents in badminton matches.

 Jorn is investigating control strategies for grid connected storage, considering both battery degradation and grid services.
 Before coming to Oxford, he studied energy engineering at KU Leuven (Belgium) and KTH (Sweden).
 Jorn likes reading and playing the piano in his spare time.